 Hamilton Community Association has partnered with Baltimore Green Space to help preserve Fairwood Forest, which is located in our neighborhood, as part of our organization's mission to improve the health, safety, and progress of the residents of our area of northeastern Baltimore City.

+We are a 501(c)(3) nonprofit that serves residents in the Hamilton area of Baltimore City that live within the boundaries of Harford Road, Glenmore Avenue, Belair Road, and Hamilton Ave.
 All funds donated to Fairwood Forest will be restricted to cover expenses solely of the forest and are tax-deductible to the full extent of the law.
 Funds raised will go towards maintenance of the forest, forest programming for the community, and a fund to hopefully purchase the three remaining parcels of forested land and protect them in the same land trust.

 The association holds regular educational meetings and community-building events that are open to the general public.
 We also coordinate clean-ups and other activities to bring neighbors together to do good.